Russian filtration camps for Ukrainians: Location of the filtration camps

+Since June 2014 Russian forces have operated a filtration facility in a former "Izolatsia" industrial plant, which became notorious for use of torture and summary executions.
+The prison continues to operate after the 2022 full-scale invasion.

-As of June 2022, most filtration camps were attested to be located in towns and villages across the puppet quasi-state Donetsk People's Republic.
+As of June 2022, most filtration camps were attested to be located in towns and villages across the puppet quasi-state, the Donetsk People's Republic.
 Filtration camps have been set up in what had previously been public buildings like schools, cultural centres, sports halls, community centres, police stations, and makeshift camp areas.

-In a July 2022 statement to the OSCE, a U.S. diplomat stated that the U.S. had identified at least 18 filtration camp sites set up by Russia both in Ukrainian and Russian territory, with preparations of filtration camps having been undertaken even before the beginning of the Russian invasion of Ukraine.
+In a July 2022 statement to the OSCE, a U.S. diplomat stated that the U.S. had identified at least 18 filtration camp sites set up by Russia both in Ukrainian and Russian territory, with preparations for filtration camps having been undertaken even before the beginning of the Russian invasion of Ukraine.
 The filtration camps had been set up in Ukrainian territory that had recently come under Russian occupation by Russian officials working alongside proxy groups, the U.S. diplomat said.
 The U.S. diplomat said the filtration camps were set up in what had been schools, sport centres, and cultural institutions.
 An article published by the Polish Spokesman for the Minister Coordinator of Special Services found and published the location of six such camps "where there are Russian torture chambers used against Ukrainians."

 In November 2024, the Belarusian Investigative Center, the Skhemy project, and Radio Liberty released a joint investigation into a filtration camp for Ukrainians that existed in 2022 in the Belarusian town of Narovlya (Gomel region).

 Intake and detention

 Fleeing Ukrainians have been transferred into filtration camps unknowingly, being falsely told that they are being taken to Ukrainian-held territory.
-Some are forced to pass "filtration" while fleeing combat or forcibly herded into the process by occupation forces or authorities, while still others agree to undergo the process in order to be able enter Russia or continue travel within occupied areas.
+Some are forced to pass "filtration" while fleeing combat or forcibly herded into the process by occupation forces or authorities, while still others agree to undergo the process in order to be able to enter Russia or continue travel within occupied areas.

-After arriving in filtration camps, detainees are told they are not allowed to leave the town in which the filtration camp is located as they await "filtration".
-Detention in filtration camps have been reported to last anywhere from hours to many weeks.
+After arriving in filtration camps, detainees are told they are not allowed to leave the town in which the filtration camp is located as they await "filtration."
+Detention in filtration camps has been reported to last anywhere from hours to many weeks.